Toney823/YXK_Usefull_Tools/README.md

 sbatch.py also is a simple script for sbatch system job submission, srun mode and straight submission mode are supported.
   1. echo {YOUR CMD} >> cmd.txt
-  2. python3 ./sbatch.py -s cmd.txt -n plinkFilter -p low -c 1 -t 1
+  2. python3 ./sbatch.py -s cmd.txt -n {YOUR JOBS NAME} -p {NODENAMES} -c 1 -t 1